studoverse/katerbase/README.md

 }
 ```

 The Kotlin model class must inherit from `MongoMainEntry`, therefore `Movie` also has a `var _id: String` field.
 Only `MongoMainEntry` objects can be inserted and queried from the MongoDB.
-MongoDB [embedded/nested documents](https://docs.mongodb.com/manual/tutorial/query-embedded-documents/) must inherit from `MongoSubEntry` to explicitly opt-in into the serialization and deserialization of this subdocument class.
+MongoDB [embedded/nested documents](https://docs.mongodb.com/manual/tutorial/query-embedded-documents/) must inherit from `MongoSubEntry` to explicitly opt-in into the serialization and deserialization of the subdocument class.

 ### Installation

-Currently, the library is not yet published to Maven Central, to use Katerbase download this Git repository and add the Kotlin files manually to your project.
+Currently, the library is not yet published to Maven Central.
+To use Katerbase, download this Git repository and add the Kotlin files manually to your project.
 The library will be published to Maven Central at a later point.

 ## Read operations

-The following operators can be executed on a collection, for example `database.getCollection<Movie>.find()`.
+The following operations can be executed on a collection, for example `database.getCollection<Movie>.find()`.

 ### find
 `fun find(vararg filter: FilterPair): FindCursor<Entry>`